Alocasia are beautiful, unique plants that add a touch of the tropics to any home. But these plants are not always easy to care for.

 4. Not Enough Water

-While too much water can kill an Alocasia, not enough water will also damage the plant.
+While too much water can kill an Alocasia, insufficient water will also damage the plant.

 Alocasias need moist soil to thrive.